quantum-tinkerer/pymablock/docs/source/algorithms.md

-The transformed Hamiltonian does not contain products by $H_0$ anymore, but it does depend on $\mathcal{X}$, an auxiliary operator whose recurrent definition we left pending.
+The transformed Hamiltonian does not contain products by $H_0$ anymore, but it does depend on $\mathcal{X}$, an auxiliary operator whose recurrent definition we do not know yet.
 To find it, we first focus on its anti-Hermitian part, $\mathcal{Z}$.
-Since recurrence relations are expressions whose right hand side contains Cauchy products of series that lack 0-th order terms, we need to find a way to make a product between series appear.
+Since recurrence relations are expressions whose right hand side contains Cauchy products between series, we need to find a way to make a product appear.
 This is where the unitarity condition $\mathcal{U}'^\dagger + \mathcal{U} =
--\mathcal{U}'^\dagger \mathcal{U}$ comes in handy:
+-\mathcal{U}'^\dagger \mathcal{U}$ comes in handy and gives:

 :::{math}
 :label: Z